 The Technical Advisory Committee (TAC) is comprised of planners and engineers from the various local governments which make up the LSMPO partnership.
-Therefore, the input provided by the TAC is of a very technical nature.
-This may include local planning consistency, making design recommendations and verifying that all documents conform to the appropriate state and federal standards.
+The input provided by the TAC is of a very technical nature and may include ensuring local planning consistency, making design recommendations and verifying that all documents conform to the appropriate state and federal standards.